Free Trial

-Jacobs Levy Equity Management Inc. purchased a new position in shares of Hormel Foods Corporation (NYSE:HRL - Free Report) in the 1st quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund purchased 82,307 shares of the company's stock, valued at approximately $2,547,000.
+Jacobs Levy Equity Management Inc. purchased a new position in shares of Hormel Foods Corporation (NYSE:HRL - Free Report) during the first quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor purchased 82,307 shares of the company's stock, valued at approximately $2,547,000.

 Get Our Latest Research Report on HRL